tanerumit/sacsmaR/README.md

 The SAC-SMA model is a key model used by the U.S. National Weather Service River Forecast System (NWSRFS) to issue river forecasts across the country.

+## R Version

 The original model code is written in Fortran and is publicly accessible.
-The model code is also translated into [MATLAB](http:/hydrosystemsgroup.blog.umass.edu)
+The R version of the model is translated from the Matlab code developed by Dr.Sungwook Wi.

-## Highlights